-Note: If the ambient temperature is less than -10 °C, the warm-up time period will be 10 minutes.
-During the warm-up period, standby or transmit can be requested, thereby selecting the state that the amplifier will enter at the end of the warm-up period.
+Note: If the ambient temperature is less than -10°C, the warm-up timer period will be 10 minutes.
+During the warm-up period the standby or transmit states can be requested, to select the state that the amplifier will enter at the end of the warm-up period.